krithikaSai/real-time-flight-streaming-system/README.md

 Aviation data is highly fragmented across multiple independent sources.
 Real-time telemetry, flight schedules, airport details, and weather data are all published separately, and no single API provides a unified or complete view of global aviation activity.
 This creates gaps in operational monitoring, delay analysis, and situational awareness.
 To understand real-time flight patterns and identify performance trends, an integrated system is required to collect, combine, and analyze data from multiple providers.

-I have built live dashboard containing global flight activity, operational metrics, delay analysis, and weather correlations, with the data collected from four external API's, using Python-based Kafka producers and consumers.
+I have built a live dashboard containing global flight activity, operational metrics, delay analysis, and weather correlations, with the data collected from four external API's, using Python-based Kafka producers and consumers.

 ### System Architecture